icon_notification notification-animation 2

 Our executive will contact you shortly

 The below content is purely for informational purposes and is not intended to constitute advisory of any kind.
-The position reflected in this article has been updated as of November 15, 2023.
+Please note, these are in-depth articles which are best viewed on large screen devices like laptops, desktops and tablets.
+The position reflected in this article has been updated as of January 15, 2024.

 Whether you are a Resident Indian (RI) sending money to your family residing abroad, or a Non-Resident Indian (NRI) seeking to repatriate funds earned in India to your country of residence, you must comply with the prevailing Foreign Exchange Management Act (FEMA) regulations and rules made thereunder.

-You can make remittances across different countries and different banks.
+You can make remittances across different countries and banks.
 The funds are electronically debited from your account and credited to the recipient's account.

 You may be looking for convenient modes to send money from India to your overseas country of residence.
 In order to repatriate money, you can utilise: